|It is here, where the Master paints America's Heartland with brilliant & vibrant colors

-A unique departure from Cincinnati’s bright lights is the Little Miami River, a Class I tributary of the Ohio River flowing some 111
+A unique departure from Cincinnati’s bright lights is the Little Miami River, a Class I tributary of the Ohio River flowing some 111 miles

-and invites boaters to discover timeless natural and historical treasures: abundant aquatic life, lush foliage and relics from the past.
+invites boaters to discover timeless natural and historical treasures: abundant aquatic life, lush foliage and relics from the past.

 The Tennessee River winds its way towards the Ohio River, flows into a portion of the stunning region known as Kentucky’s Western Waterlands